mrusme/neonmodem/README.md

   **A:** Turning off image rendering will improve performance significantly on very large terminal windows and can be done by setting `RenderImages = false` in the configuration.
+- **Q:** Can I haz Reddit?\
+  **A:** I won't do the heavy lifting of integrating a proprietary platform with a $15 billion valuation that can't even be bothered to maintain a solid set of client API libraries.
+If you feel like, go ahead and PR!